AgoraIO/Agora-With-SenseTime/Agora-Video-With-SenseTime-iOS/README.md

 ```

 ## Connect Us
+- If you want to use plug-in integration, see [cloud market](https://docs.agora.io/cn/extension_customer/quickstart_sensetime?platform=iOS)
 - You can find full Agora API document at [Document Center](https://docs.agora.io/en/)
 - You can file bugs about this demo at [issue](https://github.com/AgoraIO/Agora-With-SenseTime/issues)